GABAPENTIN- gabapentin capsule

 See “What is the most important information I should know about gabapentin?”

-sleepiness and dizziness, which could increase the occurrence of accidental injury, including falls
+sleepiness and dizziness, which could increase your chance of having an accidental injury, including falls.

 The most common side effects of gabapentin include: